dbierer/php7_examples/README.md

 ### Docker containers
 Prerequisites :
-- the docker-engine must be installed on your computer/VM (ex.
-[Docker Installation on Debian](https://docs.docker.com/engine/installation/linux/debian/))
+- [Docker](https://docs.docker.com/install/) must be installed on your computer/VM
 - [Composer](https://getcomposer.org) must be installed

 To run the containers :